Lago Agrio: Supreme Court of Canada Denies Ecuadorans’ Application for Leave to Appeal

 Yesterday the Supreme Court of Canada denied an application by the Lago Agrio plaintiffs for leave to appeal from the decision of the Ontario Court of Appeal in May 2018, which held that the Lago Agrio plaintiffs cannot reach the assets of Chevron’s indirect subsidiary in Canada to satisfy the judgment against Chevron they obtained in Ecuador.

-It’s been a while, so to make sure you are up to speed on the overall dispute, I am going to repeat some of what I wrote in an earlier backgrounder, with some modifications.
+It’s been a while, so to make sure you are up to speed on the overall dispute, I am going to provide some overall background to the case.
 The new Canadian developments are toward the end of the post, so feel free to skip ahead if this is all old hat to you.